ma2701/space-invaders/README.md

 2.1) reset all game elements when the whole game is reset

-3) implement different invader types with different points
+3) implement different invader types with different points   -- ALMOST DONE

 4) display "game over" when game is over